Mass for World Day of Consecrated Life

 Feast of the Assumption of Mary

 The Feast of the Assumption on Aug.
 15 commemorates the Catholic Church’s teaching that recognizes the Blessed Virgin Mary’s singular participation in her Son’s Resurrection by which she was taken up body and soul into heavenly glory, when the course of her earthly life was finished.
-The day is a holy day of obligation for […]
+The day is usually a holy day of obligation […]

 Juneteenth